 "My brother's not really an empathizer; he's a driver," Harry says.
 "That's part of his DNA.
 I'm not really interested in the sob story of it, and that's Russell times 10."

 So Russell spoke to a friend, NHL star Sidney Crosby, who has a history of concussions.
-Late in November, with Crosby's recommendation, Anna went to the Carrick Institute, a neurology clinic in Florida, to work with Dr. Matthew Antonucci.
+Late in November, with Crosby's recommendation, Anna worked with Dr. Matthew Antonucci at Plasticity Brain Centers of Orlando, a neurology clinic in Florida.
 Five days of intensive rehab and diagnostic testing, Anna says, helped her get over the last of her symptoms.
 Her balance improved; her vision cleared.
 For the first time since taking that hit eight months earlier, basketball became a priority.

 It is still a slow and arduous process: "I think this story is in the middle of being written," Harry Wilson says.
 "It's a little TBD on how she reacts to adversity."